 Eating alone isn't fun.
 It's also unhealthy.

 Friendships are not just for the classroom or sandbox; rather, strong workplace relationships, or the lack of them, can mean serious business for the bottom line.
 Whether it is a group to grab lunch with or a mentor, healthy relationships help manage work-related stress, increase motivation and engagement, and simply make the office more fun.
-And, while open offices are great, it’s these relationships and daily conversations that lead to create a sense of community, increase productivity, and improve retention.
+And, while open offices are great, it’s these relationships and daily conversations that lead to creating a sense of community, increasing productivity, and improving retention.

 So, if we know job isolation can have serious implications and if we know what we’re missing out on when an employee is left out, what can we do about it?